as

 Copied to clipboard.

-react-native build-vega --use-system-js-bundles false
+react-native build-kepler --use-system-js-bundles false

 Solution: